 Spider-Man: No Way Home — Release Date

-Setting a release date for anything in 2021 is ambitious, but it seems likely Spider-Man: No Way Home will retain its original release date of December 26, 2021 in Australia.
+Setting a release date for anything in 2021 is ambitious, but it seems likely Spider-Man: No Way Home will release a little earlier than its original release date – December 16, 2021 in Australia.

-The newly released trailer doubled down on the film’s U.S. release date (which is a week earlier), meaning Spider-fans won’t have to wait long for the film.
+The newly released trailer doubled down on the film’s U.S. release date (which is actually December 17, 2021, strange).

 Spider-Man: No Way Home — Trailer